siddarthkrishna10/Football_Transfers/README.md

                          2013/2014 ---> 2014/2015 ----> 2015/2016 ----> 2016/2017 ----> 2017/2018
                           €1599980 ---> €2298612  ----> €4167077  ----> €5570964  ----> €6897261

-It goes without saying that today's transfer market is bloated and it will only become worse as the seasons go by.
+Today's transfer market is bloated and it will only become worse as the seasons go by.
 And this can be seen in the meteoric rise the Average Difference makes from the 2014/2015 season to the 2017/2018 season; **from €1.6 million to €7 million**.
 This means that the average amount of money football clubs are paying for players above the market was €7 million as of 2017/2018.
 That is a massive **337% increase in overspending**.
 If this trend is to continue, which I'm sure it will, we could see huge amounts of money being paid by clubs to get talent.

 Just to paint a clearer picture, here are a few transfers with huge overspending percentages in the five seasons:
 - Neymar - €222 million, **122% more** than market value